stevenTerra/docs/docs/Concepts/glossary.md

 ## Proof of Stake

-Proof of Stake.
+PoS.
 A style of blockchain where validators are chosen to propose blocks according to the number of coins they hold.

+## Proposer

+A validator in the active set chosen to propose a new [block](/Concepts/glossary.md#blocks) at the start of [consensus](/Concepts/glossary.md#concensus).
+Proposers are chosen proportionally to their [stake](/Concepts/glossary.md#stake) get rewarded extra for their work.
+Visit the [concensus section](/Concepts/protocol.md#consensus) of the concepts page for more information.

 ## Redelegate

-When a delegator wants to transfer their bonded luna to a different validator.
+When a [delegator](/Concepts/glossary.md#delegator) wants to transfer their bonded luna to a different validator.
 Redelegating Luna is instant and does not require a 21-day unbonding period.
+For more information, visit the [redelegation section](/Concepts/protocol.md#redelegation) of the concepts page.
+To learn how to redelegate, visit [how to redelegate](/How-to/Terra-Station/Staking.md#redelegate).

 ## Rewards